JoachimGuth/ShiftPlanning/README.md

     production manager

 ## Summary
-> Summarise the major functions of the application
-> Name the project and describethe major function briefly.
+> Name the project and describethe major function of the applicationbriefly.

-# Name: 'ShiftOp(erations)'
+### Name: 'ShiftOp(erations)'

 Calculation of planned hours and and machine availability.
 Cost for labour and machines.